Saturday, August 1, 2015

-I decided to try the Capone Family Secret Root Beer today.
-Based on the name, it is easy to understand where it comes from Chicago.
-The bottle is very dark and has a vintage label.
+Today, I decided to sample the Capone Family Secret Root Beer.
+The name suggests its origin in Chicago.
+The bottle is dark in color and features a vintage label.

-find some background and there is little on the web.
+I tried to find some background, and there is little on the web.
 The only story I found was:

 Nutrition information from the label (Per 12 0z):